 I know broken up pieces placed in the bottom of pot plants make for excellent drainage.
 This is good as long as the product is 100% ceramic with no lead or other toxins in the glaze.
 This is not a concern with cookware sold in the US as it must meet strict safety guidelines governing lead content, similar to all food containers.

+Can I put stainless steel in the recycling bin?
 You can check, but most curbside recycling programs don’t accept scrap metal and this means metal cookware.